the-galah-survey/the-galah-survey.github.io/science/workflow.md

 ---
 layout: page
-title: Workflow: From Stellar Light to Abundances
+title: Workflow&#58; From Stellar Light to Abundances
 ---

 How do we estimate stellar elemental abundances from stellar light?
 Let's explore our workflow with images: